 The Bachelor of Science in Education major with licensure and licensure only programs are designed to prepare outstanding teacher candidates at the Massachusetts initial licensure level.
-Students may choose to major in Education (with licensure) or choose the licensure only program.
-These programs include Early Childhood Education (grades PreK-2), Elementary Education (grades 1-6), and Special Education: Moderate Disabilities (grades PreK-8) or Moderate Disabilities (grades 5-12).
-Specific WSU University courses are required for Education students to address state Subject Matter Knowledge (SMK) requirements.
+Students may choose to major in Education (with licensure) or choose the licensure-only program.
+These programs include Early Childhood Education (grades PreK-2), Elementary Education (grades 1-6), and Special Education: Moderate Disabilities (grades PreK-8 or grades 5-12).
+Specific Westfield State University courses are required for Education students to address state Subject Matter Knowledge (SMK) requirements.
 All Education students must meet WSU Teacher Education program dispositions at a satisfactory level to complete the major.

-Students who are not eligible to advance to practicum (student teaching) because of concerns related to their readiness to student teach, they have not attained a grade point average of 2.8 or higher overall and the 3.0 in the pedagogical sequence or because they have not passed all required Massachusetts Tests for Educator Licensure (MTELs) may complete their Education major by replacing the practicum requirement within their programs of study if dispositional standing merits remaining in the major.
+Students who are not eligible to advance to practicum (student teaching) because of concerns related to their readiness to student teach, they have not reached the minimum overall GPA of 2.80 or the minimum GPA of 3.00 in the pedagogical sequence, or they have not passed all required Massachusetts Tests for Educator Licensure (MTELs), may complete their Education major by replacing the practicum requirement within their programs of study if dispositional standing merits remaining in the major.
 The replacement of practicum involves taking additional Education coursework or comparable courses under the advisement of the Chair of the Education Department.
 Students who do not complete practicum will not be endorsed for the licensure; however, they may graduate from WSU with their Education major.

 Professional Early Childhood Education Pedagogical Coursework